plv8/plv8/doc/plv8.md

 Auto mapping between JS and database built-in types
 ---------------------------------------------------

-Between the result type and argument types, database types and JS types are mapped automatically.
+For the result and arguments, database types and JS types are mapped automatically.
 If the desired database type is one of

 - oid
 - bool